icewolfz/jiMUD/docs/preferences.md

 - `Always on top of the main window` Force chat window to always be above main client window, when ever client window is focused it will bring the chat window along with it. _When disabled requires chat to be closed to fully exits client_ **Requires restart on windows**
 - `Always on top of all windows` Force chat window to always be on top of all windows
-- `Persistent` causes the mapper window to remain in memory to help speed up load times on future uses, note this setting only has effect if capture settings are off
+- `Persistent` causes the chat window to remain in memory to help speed up load times on future uses, note this setting only has effect if capture settings are off

 ## Status